sourcehut-mirrors/chawan/lib/monoucha0/doc/manual.md

 As you can see, `log` has been exposed as a member of the JS interface `Console`.

 It is possible to use a different name for the JS function than for the Nim procedure. e.g. the following will also expose a `log` function:

 ```nim
 proc jsLog(console: Console; s: string) {.jsfunc: "log".} = # [...]
 ```

 In general, you can use any combination of parameters in `.jsfunc` procs.
 These are converted on a best-effort basis: e.g. in the above example, `console.log(1)` would pass the string "1", not an exception.
 Monoucha tries to adhere to the WebIDL standard in this regard.
 (TODO: find & document places where this is not true yet.)

-In case of types that can be "nil", Monoucha will convert "nil" return values to JS "null" values.
-However, "null" is *not* converted to "nil".
-Please wrap types where you wish to accept "null" too in `Option`s (from `std/options`).

 The first parameter *must* be a reference type that has been registered using `registerType`.
 Alternatively, you can also use a registered non-reference object type, but in this case, you *must* annotate it with `var`:

 ```nim
 type Console2 = object # not ref!